RyanLin11/Good-Night-Out/src/server/db/README.md

 `function deleteUser(username: string) => boolean`
 Deletes a user from the mongoDB database.

-Note that specifying a user that does not exist will return a `false`.
+Note that specifying a user that does not exist will return a `true`.
 <br />
 <br />